Pornography in China

-Despite contemporary Censorship in the country today, pornography in China has an extensive history.
+Despite contemporary censorship in the People's Republic of China today, pornography in China has an extensive history.
 It is difficult to say how extensive, as scholars continue to dispute the purpose of existing erotic art pieces.
-Sexual education materials date back to the 1^{st} century CE, while the first recorded erotic novels appeared in the late Ming Dynasty.
+Sexual education materials date back to the 1st century CE, while the first recorded erotic novels appeared in the late Ming dynasty.
 The innovation of the printing press led to the popularity of erotic art and both the Ming and Qing dynasties saw sporadic attempts to suppress such material.
-The Chinese Republic of the early 20^{th} century saw heightened attempts to police pornography, which continues under the People’s Republic of China (PRC).
+The Republic of China of the early 20th century saw heightened attempts to police pornography, which continues under the People's Republic of China (PRC).

 Pornography is currently illegal in China.
-It remains one of the most heavily censured topics by the Chinese Communist Party.
-However, pornography is still accessible via the Internet, resulting in an increase in pornography use during the 2000’s.
+It remains one of the most heavily censored topics by the Chinese Communist Party.
+However, pornography is still accessible via the Internet, resulting in an increase in pornography use during the 2000s.
 Nationwide surveys between the years 2000 and 2015 revealed "more than 70 percent of men aged 18 to 29 said they had watched porn in the past year".
 A study conducted in 2012 found that of a sample of university students, a 57% majority had consumed pornography.

 PRC authorities have closed down many pornographic services in recent years, but an ongoing cat and mouse game between the two has led providers and users to find other ways to share adult content, both self-made and pirated from other pornographic film studios.
 In this aspect the development of the nation's online porn industry reflects the overall development of China's Internet.